flenniken/statictea/docs/runCommand.md

 # warnStatement

 Show an invalid statement with a pointer pointing at the start of the problem.
-Long statemetns are trimmed around the problem area.
+Long statements are trimmed around the problem area.

 ```nim
 proc warnStatement(env: var Env; statement: Statement; warning: Warning;